derlio/golang-study/en/The Laws of Reflection.md

 ```
 to print the float64 value represented by the reflection object v.

 We can do even better, though.
-The arguments to fmt.Println, fmt.Printf and so on are all passed as empty interface values, which are then unpacked by the fmt package internally just as we have been doing in the previous examples.
+The arguments to `fmt.Println`, `fmt.Printf` and so on are all passed as empty interface values, which are then unpacked by the fmt package internally just as we have been doing in the previous examples.
 Therefore all it takes to print the contents of a reflect.Value correctly is to pass the result of the Interface method to the formatted print routine:
 ```
 fmt.Println(v.Interface())
 ```
 (Why not fmt.Println(v)?
-Because v is a reflect.Value; we want the concrete value it holds.)
-Since our value is a float64, we can even use a floating-point format if we want:
+Because `v` is a `reflect.Value`; we want the concrete value it holds.)
+Since our value is a `float64`, we can even use a floating-point format if we want:
 ```
 fmt.Printf("value is %7.1e\n", v.Interface())
 ```